koppli/.github/profile/README.md

 ## How It Works

-- **Digital Signs (Shelf-Edge)** — Show live product info, task prompts, and last inventory timestamp at the point of work.
+- **Digital Screens (ESL)** — Show live product info, task prompts, and last inventory timestamp at the point of work.
 - **Mobile & Web Apps** — Create tasks, run spot counts, and track actions—right from the floor.
 - **Notifications** — Get notified when replenishment is needed or when an exception occurs.